jcouv/roslyn/docs/features/tuples-language-option.md

 It is seen as deconstructing into separate variables (we don't introduce transparent identifiers in contexts where they didn't exist previously).

 ###Deconstruction-assignment (deconstruction into into exising variables):
-No syntax change.
-One kind of unary_expression is tuple_literal.
+No syntax change (one kind of unary_expression is already tuple_literal).

 - Static semantic: The LHS of the an assignment-expression used be a L-value, but now it can be L-value -- which uses existing rules -- or tuple_literal.
 The new rules for tuple_literal on the LHS...
 - Dynamic semantic

 Open issues and assumptions:

-- This should work even if `System.ValueTuple` is not present.
+- I assume this should work even if `System.ValueTuple` is not present.
-- This will create a new bound node, with the list of L-values to be assigned to, the node on the right and its `Deconstruct` member, and conversions?
 - How is the Deconstruct method resolved?
-There can be no ambiguity.
+I assumed there can be no ambiguity.
 Only one `Deconstruct` is allowed (in nesting cases we have no type to guide the resolution process).
 - Do the names matter? `int x, y; (a: x, b: y) = M();`
 - Can we deconstruct into a single out variable?
+I assume no.
-- No compound assignment `(x, y) += M();`
+- I assume no compound assignment `(x, y) += M();`

 (note: assignment should be assignment_expression in C# spec)